We are a small owner operated hotel nestled in the village street overlooking the Sound of Iona.

 When connecting from Glasgow, bear in mind that the noon train (check timetables) that departs from Glasgow Queen Street is your last connection to Oban that gets you to Iona on the same day.

-If you are only coming for a short stay we recommend arriving in Oban and staying the night to enable you to get to Iona the next and be able to enjoy the most of the day on Iona.
+If you are only coming for a short stay we recommend arriving in Oban and staying the night to enable you to get to Iona the next morning and be able to enjoy the most of the day on Iona.
 It is such a long way to come for a few hours and there is so much to see!

 Trains, buses and ferries are well connected but there are a limited number of connections and it varies depending on the day of travel, especially in the Winter (October- March).
 Even in summer, travel on a Sunday is very limited.
 So please check all your connection times.
 The last ferry from from Oban to arrive on the same day to Iona is the 3.55pm ferry.
 Please allow 7 hours from Glasgow.